 Modeling approach / Market size:

-Market sizes are determined through a combined top-down and bottom-up approach, building on a specific rationale for each market segment.
-As a basis for evaluating markets, we use annual financial reports of key players, industry reports, third-party reports, publicly available databases, and survey results from primary research (e.g., the Statista Global Consumer Survey).
-In addition, we use relevant key market indicators and data from country-specific associations, such as GDP, consumer spending, population, internet penetration, smartphone penetration, credit card penetration, and online banking penetration.
+Market sizes are determined through a bottom-up approach, building on predefined factors for each market segment.
+As a basis for evaluating markets, we use annual financial reports of the market-leading companies, third-party studies and reports, as well as survey results from our primary research (e.g., the Statista Global Consumer Survey).
+In addition, we use relevant key market indicators and data from country-specific associations, such as GDP, GDP per capita, and internet connection speed.
 This data helps us estimate the market size for each country individually.

 In our forecasts, we apply diverse forecasting techniques.
 The selection of forecasting techniques is based on the behavior of the relevant market.
-For example, the S-curve function and exponential trend smoothing are well suited for forecasting digital products and services due to the non-linear growth of technology adoption.
+For example, the S-curve function and exponential trend smoothing.
+The main drivers are internet users, urban population, usage of key players, and attitudes toward online services.

 The market is updated twice a year in case market dynamics change.
-The impact of the COVID-19 pandemic and the Russia-Ukraine war is considered at a country-specific level.
+The impact of the COVID-19 pandemic and the Russia-Ukraine war are considered at a country-specific level.
+GCS data is reweighted for representativeness.

 Key Market Indicators